 As is the case with most treks in Madeira, you will need a car to reach the Levada Do Caldeirão Verde trailhead from Funchal.
 Total drive time from Funchal was around 45 minutes.

-You can park your car at the main trailhead, which lies just below a set of beautiful old cottage buildings that serve as a cafe and reception area.
-The buildings are very distinct, almost swiss-style, and the cafe is a great place to sip a hot espresso and chow down on a cake after your trek in the little picnic area out front.
-The cottages also offer over-night accommodation.
+You can park your car at the main trailhead, just below the beautiful old cottage buildings, which are a cafe and reception.
+The buildings are very distinct, almost Swiss-style, and the cafe is a great place to sip a hot espresso and chow down on a cake.
+The cottages also offer overnight accommodation.

 Trail Conditions and Route